zkokaja/caffeinate/README.md

 ## Developer

-The code is very simply and self explanatory, and I welcome contributions.
+The code is very simple and self explanatory, and I welcome contributions.
 We simply fork a process to `/usr/bin/caffeinate` for the core functionality.

 ## Attribution